How to Add a User to Sudoers on Ubuntu 22.04 | 20.04

 sudo whoami

-When you execute the “sudo whoami” command, the system will prompt you to enter the password for the sudo user you are using.
-After entering the correct sudo username and password, you should receive a confirmation message indicating that the user has been granted sudo privileges and can perform administrative tasks on the system.
+When you execute the “sudo whoami” command, the system prompts you to enter the password for the sudo user.
+Upon entering the correct sudo username and password, a confirmation message appears, indicating granted sudo privileges for performing administrative tasks on the system.

 root